swimpark/DUASM-Assembly-dataset/README.md

 # DU-ASM

-Deep Unsupervised Assembly Supplier Matching (DUASM)
+Deep Unsupervised Assembly Supplier Matching (DU-ASM)

 This repository provides the assembly-level embeddings, evaluation scripts, and case-specific test files used in the DUASM study.